-DD6 Oxygen Supply Oxygen systems Organisation has an accurate and up to date technical file on its oxygen supply system with the relevant instruction for use (IFU) Reviewed and updated instructions for use (IFU), where required as part of Authorising Engineer's annual verification and report Y Fully compliant Meeting took place between EPRR Lead and CHS (HRI) Equans (CRH) that govern the deepdive.
+DD6 Oxygen Supply Oxygen systems Organisation has an accurate and up to date technical file on its oxygen supply system with the relevant instruction for use (IFU) where required as part of Authorising Engineer's annual verification and report Y Fully compliant Meeting took place between EPRR Lead and CHS (HRI) Equans (CRH) that govern the deepotive.
 13 Aug 2021 between 1- 2 pm.
-DD7 Oxygen Supply The organisation has undertaken as risk assessment in the development of the medical oxygen installation to produce a safe and practical design and ensure that a safe supply of oxygen is available for patient uses at all times as described in Health Technical Memorandum HTM02-016.6 •:Organisation has a risk assessment as per section 6.6 of the HTM 02-01 •:Organisation has undertaken an annual review of the risk assessment as per section 6.134 of the HTM 02-01 (please indicated in the organisational evidence column the date of your last review) Y Fully compliant Meeting took place between EPRR Lead and CHS (HRI) Equans (CRH) that govern the deepdive.
+DD7 Oxygen Supply Oxygen systems The organisation has undertaken as risk assessment in the development of the medical oxygen installation to produce a safe and practical design and ensure that a safe supply of oxygen is available for patient use at all times as described in Health Technical Memorandum HTM02-01 6.6 Y Fully compliant Meeting took place between EPRR Lead and CHS (HRI) Equans (CRH) that govern the deepdive.
 13 Aug 2021 between 1- 2 pm.